Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Time distribution and tutoring

-• Education: 12 hours per week
+• Lectures and practical trainings: 12 hours per week

 • Self-study: 30 hours per week

-Study this programme in Dutch?
+Do you want to study this programme in Dutch?

 Yes!
 I’m interested in the Dutch Bachelor’s programme.